a1928375/Expressions-statements-code-blocks-and-methods/README.md

             * isLeapYear(2017); → should return false since 2017 is not a leap year
             * isLeapYear(2000);  → should return true because 2000 is a leap year

-      (4) NOTE: The method isLeapYear needs to be defined as public static like we have been doing so far in the course.